antonw-88/GICSP/ICS-project/readme.md

 - Policy section aimed at defending against the compromise.
 - The aim with the architectures is not for them to be fully comprehensive, but focus on the events that occurred, and the more unique properties of such IT/OT environments.
 For example, all such environments should probably have AAA servers, but not all might use RTUs.
 - Labs that reflect what happened?
+- Use of ICS Killchain and Mitre ICS ATT&CK, to analyze what happened in a structured manner.